 Given the plot, it’s no surprise that the film features many famous locations throughout Athens, including the Acropolis.

-Saturday: Ancient Wonders
+Saturday: Ancient wonders

 Whether or not you watched My Life in Ruins last night, nothing beats seeing the Acropolis in person.
 If you want to beat the crowds, it’s best to get up early.
 After all, this is arguably the most important ancient site in all of Greece!